johnshearing/bioelectocracy/README.md

 Whether or not information is passed from domino (A) to (B) depends on a relationship already being in place between the two.
 If domino (B) is already laying down when domino (A) falls upon it then energy is being passed between the two but no information that we are interested in is passed.
 If domino (B) is standing when domino (A) falls upon it then both energy and information is passed because the state of domino (B) will change from standing to laying down.
-So underlying the passage of all information is relatioinship.
+So underlying the passage of all information is relationship.

 Only a small change in the voltage on the base terminal of a transistor creates a large change in the amount of current flowing between the collector and emitter terminals.
 [Levin discusses transistors](https://youtu.be/gDWxCkngQNQ?si=wyF2Tt2D-YSAsJoa&t=778)